What Is Nanotechnology?

 There are also potential risks associated with nanotechnology, including:

 • Health and environmental risks.
 We don’t yet fully understand the long-term health effects of exposure to nanomaterials.
 There are concerns that nanotechnology in food, for instance, could be harmful to humans and the environment.
+The use of nanotechnology in pesticides adds another threat to humans and the environment.

 • Economic risks.
 There is potential for nanotechnology to disrupt traditional industries and create economic inequality.
-A functioning nanocomputer for instance would be hundreds of times more computationally powerful than the most powerful conventional computers.
+A functioning nanocomputer would be hundreds of times more computationally powerful than the most powerful conventional computers.
 It could give those who have access to the technology a significant advantage in areas such as stock trading, financial modeling and other data-intensive industries.
 A nanocomputer could also lead to job displacement as certain tasks and industries become automated by the powerful technology.

 • Ethical risks.
 There are also ethical concerns surrounding the use of nanotechnology, such as the potential for it to be used for military or surveillance purposes.
+In the healthcare industry, the introduction of nanotechnology could lead to harmful side effects and raises questions around data privacy as well.

 Frequently Asked Questions